chris-ricketts/keyboard-layouts/README.md

 On Linux you can either:
 - Create a HID gadget device file on a Linux SBC with an OTG USB port.
 E.g. Raspberry Pi, Beaglebone.
 [This guide describes how](https://www.isticktoit.net/?p=1383)
-- Check out the tests to see how to use the `linux-uhid-tokio` crate to create a virtual HID device on a Linux desktop
+- Check out the tests to see how to use the [tokio-linux-uhid](https://crates.io/crates/tokio-linux-uhid) crate to create a virtual HID device on a Linux desktop

 I'm afraid for Windows and Mac I have no idea.